Starting Today, Google Chrome Will Show Warnings for Non-Logged SSL Certificates - Slashdot

 Revenue.

-Let's Encrypt supports Certificate Transparency (Score:3)
+Let's Encrypt supports Certificate Transparency (Score:5, Informative)

 All websites with a fully qualified domain name qualify for a domain-validated certificate without charge from Let's Encrypt.
 Every certificate that Let's Encrypt issues is logged in CT.